mzedevworks/scrapper/README.md

 - It will ask you if you want to run tests or not

 - Press 1 to do the tests and 2 to continue

+- Now if you go to 127.0.0.1:6543 you can view the application